-In order to characterize geochemically the different hydrocarbon components, gas bubbles (clear and oil-coated) and oil drops released from the seafloor were captured with the pressure-tight Gas Bubble Sampler at four different knolls and ridges (Supplementary Table 1).
+In order to characterize geochemically the different hydrocarbon components, gas bubbles (clear and oil-coated) and oil drops released from the seafloor were captured with the pressure-tight Gas Bubble Sampler (GBS) at four different knolls and ridges (Supplementary Table 1).
 Two bubble streams were sampled at Tsanyao Yang Knoll whereas at all other sites investigated only one bubble stream was sampled.
 Gas bubble samples were not recovered from Knoll 2000.
 Repeated sampling was conducted at Mictlan Knoll during different dives and at different heights above the seafloor.
-Oil drops were captured together with chimney-like structures at Marker M114-5 at a site similar in appearance to that shown in Fig. 7 D. The samples were analyzed for molecular compositions and δ13C-CH4 signatures according to Pape et al. (2010) and Römer et al. (2012).
+Oil drops were captured together with chimney-like structures at Marker M114-5 at a site similar in appearance to that shown in Fig. 6 D. The samples were analyzed for molecular compositions and δ13C-CH4 signatures according to Pape et al. (2010) and Römer et al. (2012).
+Biological samples were taken by push corer, scoop net, manipulator, or baited trap with the help of the ROV.
+However, taxonomic identification of species is far from complete.

 Underwater navigation of AUV and ROV were achieved by use of the Ixsea Posidonia ultra short baseline system.
 Spatial data were integrated into the Arc-GIS program (ESRI) and maps were produced by combined usage of the Arc-GIS and Adobe Illustrator programs.

 Camera sled surveys were conducted during cruises SO 174 (Bohrmann and Schenk, 2004), M 67/2 (Bohrmann et al., 2008), and “Chapopote III” with R/V Justo Sierra in 2007 (MacDonald et al., 2007).
 Three different camera systems were used for taking video images (M 67/2 and Chapopote III) and photographs (SO 174) at the seafloor.
-The locations of observations given in Table 1 are approximated based on ship position.
+The locations of camera sled observations given in Table 1 are approximated based on ship position.

 4 Results

-4.1 Gas emissions from the seafloor

-Extensive multi-beam echosounder (MBES) surveys during cruises SO 174, M 67/2, and M 114 provided a good bathymetric coverage in the entire northwestern sector of the Campeche Knolls (Fig. 2).
-The bathymetric map shows that knolls and ridges form separated seafloor structures in the north; whereas the morphology in the south is more complex, with coalescing ridges and domes.

-We additionally examined the water column data of the MBES systematically for evidence of gas emissions along the entire cruise track of M 114 (Fig. 2, inset).
-We detected numerous gas bubble flares, of which some could be traced completely from the water column down to the seabed.
-Most flares, however, were only visualized in the mid-water column and the point of origin at the seabed could not be traced (Fig. 3).
-We assume that this lack of backscatter from gas bubbles in great water depths results from the pressure dependence of the backscatter strength (Greinert et al., 2006).
-Further in-depth studies are required to confirm this.

-For the objectives of this study, we linearly projected flares from mid-water depths to the seabed and assumed that bubbles were escaping the seafloor around these sites.
-We defined surveys areas at the seafloor that included the putative gas emission sites and conducted AUV-based micro-bathymetric mapping and ROV-mounted horizontally scanning sonar to locate gas emission sites.
-This approach proved to be very efficient and resulted in the discovery of various seep manifestations at five knolls and ridges called: Tsanyao Yang Knoll, Mictlan Knoll, Chapopote Knoll, UNAM Ridge, and Knoll 2000 (locations are shown in Fig. 2).

-4.2 Site descriptions
+4.1 Site descriptions

-4.2.1 Tsanyao Yang Knoll (about 3400 m water depth)
+4.1.1 Tsanyao Yang Knoll (about 3400 m water depth)